codingdennis/Habitat/README.md

 As Habitat has a already-working generic search implementation and it works pretty well so there is no intention to update or create a Fortis version of the search engine / providers.
 For the ones who are interested, Fortis also supports Sitecore search via either Fortis.Search.Lucene or Fortis.Search.Solr.

 ### Progress
-All Feature modules are now using Fortis (except anything that is utilising the search functionalities mentioned above, ah, and the way it dynamic teaser is done in the Teasers module).
+All modules are now using Fortis (except anything that is utilising the search functionalities mentioned above, ah, and the way the dynamic teaser is done in the Teasers module).

-The rest are still working in progress.